ropensci/nodbi/README.md

-across all database backends. \*Only simple queries (and updates, e.g. equality for a single field) supported for Elasticsearch at the moment. \*\*Only root fields can be specified for CouchDB and Elasticsearch, whereas subitems in fields can be specified for MongoDB and SQLite.
+across all database backends. \*Only simple queries (and updates, e.g. equality for a single field) supported for Elasticsearch at the moment. \*\*Only root fields can be specified for CouchDB, whereas subitems in fields in dot notation can be specified for Elasticsearch, MongoDB, SQLite and PostgreSQL.

 For details of operations and parameter combinations across any of the database backends, see the main file for package testing, here: